About University of East Anglia

 A friendly, easy-going, and safe place to live, the bustling centre of Norwich is just a few minutes by bus from the University.

 Norwich has all the characteristics of a 'university city'.
 A major commercial and thriving cultural centre, it is steeped in history and retains its distinctive character.
 The city boasts a vibrant blend of independent stores, small specialist shops, major high street chains and the country's largest six-day open-air market, set amidst a maze of pretty medieval cobble-stoned lanes and alleys.
-It also has good bus and rail connections to the rest of the UK and having its own airport ensures easy access to the Continent with connections to 200 cities worldwide.
+It also has good bus and rail connections to the rest of the UK and having its own airport ensures easy access to the Continent.